 4. Make Your Opening Deposit

 If your account requires it, it’s time now to make your initial deposit.
 The amount will vary from one bank to the next and even from one type of checking account to the next.
-For example:

 - Most online banks do not have any minimum deposits, while traditional banks tend to have one.

 - Lower-tier checking accounts tend to have lower requirements than those of a higher tier.